ploomber/ploomber/doc/user-guide/editors.rst

 =====================================

-Although Ploomber can be entirely operated from the command-line, thus, independent of your text editor or IDE of choice, Ploomber comes with a Jupyter plugin that streamlines interactive development via the cell injection process.

-Whenever you open a script or notebook, Ploomber extracts the upstream dependencies and creates a new cell with the location of the inputs for the current wask; this allows you to interactively develop your pipeline without hardcoding paths.
-To learn mode about cell injection, :doc:`click here <jupyter>`.
+Although Ploomber can be entirely operated from the command-line, thus, independent of your text editor or IDE of choice.
+However, Ploomber comes with a Jupyter plugin that streamlines development.
+Whenever you open a script or notebook, Ploomber extracts the upstream information from your ``pipeline.yaml`` file and creates a new cell with the input paths for the current task (to learn mode about cell injection, :doc:`click here <jupyter>`).

-Depending on your text editor/IDE capabilities, you may choose one of two
+Depending on your text editor/IDE capabilities, you may choose one of three
 options:

 1. Use the ``percent`` format in ``.py`` files (recommended)